shamansir/rpd/docs/sections/api.md

 #### Node Definition

 Definition of the Node is the configuration object used to define new Node Type with `Rpd.nodetype` or an object with the same structure, passed to `patch.addNode` method, intended to override or to append the Type Definition.
-This object may contain no properties at all, or, in cases when Node Type or a single Node needs its originality, some of these properties:
+This object may contain no properties at all, or, in cases when Node Type or a single Node needs its originality, some of the following properties:

 ##### `title`: `string`